Mike77154/Ikemen-Go-plus-Arcade-Jamma-Version/README.md

 And now, Ikemen can be opened double clicking `Ikemen-GO-Plus.exe`

+Warning
-Maybe you can suffer this issue "cc1.exe: sorry, unimplemented: 64-bit mode not compiled in" so, there you can get some posible fix for your issue, so please keep reading
+Maybe you can suffer this issue:
+"cc1.exe: sorry, unimplemented: 64-bit mode not compiled in"

+Obviusly I will give you some posible solutions for your issue, so please keep reading.

 ----------

 ### Linux ###